hidde-jan/octopuses/README.md

-# Octopuses
+# :octopus: Octopuses :octopus:

-Everyone knows that the proper plural of octopus is octopuses.
+Everyone knows that the proper plural of octopus (:octopus:) is octopuses (:octopus::octopus:).

 ## Installation